LODSContent/MB-300-Microsoft-Dynamics-365-Core-Finance-and-Operations/Instructions/Labs/MB-300T00A-ENU-PracticeLab_M01E02.md

 ---
 lab:
     title: 'Exercise 01: Perform searches and work with filters'
-    module: 'Module 01: Perform searches and work with filters'
+    module: 'Module 01: Describe Finance and Operations Apps, and extend apps by using Microsoft Power Platform technologies'
 ---
 ## Exercise 2: Perform searches and work with filters